Refurbished items are items that were returned, tested, and restored to manufacturer specifications. Here are some examples:

 - Items returned because their box was damaged in shipping.

 - Items used in field tests, sales displays or demonstrations.

-You will sometimes see B Grade (or even C Grade) in the title of refurbished items, along with the item’s condition (scratch and dent, etc.) provided by the refurbishing vendor.
+Refurbished items may list a grade, along with the condition of the product (scratch and dent, etc.) provided by the refurbishing vendor.
 However, sometimes just the grade is listed, with no details about the condition.

 - C grade refers to units that may have dents, cracks, chips, or scuffs on the body.
 The keyboard may be shiny or worn down and there may be scratches or dark spots on the LCD screen.